BDC Hamburger Icon

 The cost of buying products, hiring workers, renting premises and more increases every year.
 If you keep your prices the same year after year, your profit margin will shrink and your cash flow will suffer.

 While pricing services and products can be tricky, try not to get stuck in a race to the bottom.
 If possible, increase your prices reasonably to accommodate your rising costs while staying competitive.
-If you’re upfront and honest about why you’re raising prices and by how much, you should be able to keep your customers.
+Most customers will understand, especially if you’re upfront about why you’re increasing prices and by how much.

 4. Streamline inventory management.

 Proper inventory management is essential for preserving cash flow.
 Without it, you may order too much or too little.
-One way to streamline inventory management is to integrate it with your point-of-sale (POS) system.
-Many of the best POS software offers inventory features and integrations.
-You can often set alerts when inventory gets low and automatically reorder items.
+One way to streamline your inventory process is to integrate it with your point-of-sale (POS) system.
+Many of the best POS systems include inventory management tools and integrations that can help you track stock, set low-inventory alerts and automatically reorder items.

 5. Source additional suppliers.